The author’s first book, The Case Against George W. Bush, has an Amazon release date of Nov. 10, 2020, and is available for pre-order for $28.00.

 The case against Bush is told through almost 600 sourced quotes from over 100 published books and reports.
 Authors quoted include those from all over the political spectrum including former British Prime Minister Tony Blair; Hans Blix, head of the United Nations Monitoring, Verification and Inspection Commission from March 2000 to June 2003; President George W. Bush; former Vice President Richard “Dick” Cheney; former US Senator Russ Feingold; former Secretary of State Condoleezza Rice; former Secretary of Defense Donald Rumsfeld; and writers and journalists such as Steve Coll, Frank Rich, Craig Unger, and Bob Woodward.

-- Richard A. Clarke [Richard A. Clarke], a man known and respected internationally as a counter-terrorism expert, wrote the book’s Foreword.
+- Richard A. Clarke [Richard A. Clarke], respected internationally as a counter-terrorism expert, wrote the book’s Foreword.
 The first few sentences of that Foreword:

 “For some Americans, George W. Bush looks good by comparison to the incumbent, Donald Trump.
 In his post-presidency, Bush has devoted himself to worthy causes and acted in a bipartisan manner.
 The 43rd president should, however, be judged not by comparison to America’s worst president, nor by what Bush may have done after leaving office.
 He should be evaluated for his actions in office, his nonfeasance, misfeasance and malfeasance.
 This volume from Steven Markoff provides the evidence for such an evaluation.
 You can judge for yourself.”